-The firm's founder Mark R. Osherow has been a leader in the legal community during his almost 30 years of practice in both large and small firms alike.
+The firm's founder Mark R. Osherow has been a leader in the legal community over 30 years of practice in both large and small firms alike.
 The ability to provide a very high level of client service of a lasting nature without agonizing red tape and bureaucracy is best served through a small firm.
 We are able to leverage our skills through the use of technology and through our relationships in the legal community.
 Not only large firms can staff their matters with the legal talent to meet the client's needs.
 And we are able to do so in a highly competitive manner with lower overhead and costs.
 The firm emphasizes long-term relationships with clients.
 We serve not just as your lawyers in a particular matter but trusted advisors to meet your needs wherever they may be.
 Our goal is to tailor our representation to maintain long-lasting relationships through ethical and professional representation addressing the details of each matter in a comprehensive and thorough manner in which we take great pride.

 Florida Bar Board Certified Business Litigation Lawyer since 2006.
 Civil litigation attorney, law firm, commercial law and litigation.
 Palm Beach.
 Boca Raton, South Florida, Florida.
 Miami, Ft.
 Lauderdale, Deerfield, Wellington, Lake Worth, Orlando, Tampa.
 Federal courts.
 Alternative dispute resolution, depositions, trial, arbitration, mediation.

 If you’re involved in a business dispute that can’t be resolved through negotiation or mediation, or if you require counsel to assist you to negotiate or litigate, hiring an attorney who specializes in business litigation may be a good option.
 Mark Osherow is an attorney certified by The Florida Bar, and recertified two times five years apart, as a specialist in this area of litigation practice.